maen08/nmap-custom-script/README.md

 # nmap-custom-script
-- NMAP custom script that prioritize the detected vulnerabilities based on defined metrics
+- NMAP custom script that scan for vulnerabilities and order them based on custome metrics
 - For this case, our script will be scanning HTTP headers vulnerabilities (secure headers)
 - We'll setup vulnerable webapp (Nginx) for demo in order to get the scanning results

-## Prerequisite
+## Prerequisite tools
-- NMAP
+- nmap - for running our custom nse script
-- Docker
+- Docker - for building our vulnerable environment
-- Linux / Windows machine
+- make - for running commands easily

-## Custom metrics
+## Custom metrics (choosen)
 - Severity
 - CVSS score
-- Exploitability
+- Impact

 ## Use Case
+- Our target in this case is a web application which is represented by Nginx (for demo purpose)
 - Scanning vulnerabilities in Nginx and output the findings based on severity, CVSS score and impact
-- The following are sample isues to be checked:
+- Examples of real HTTP security vulnerabilities are:

 ```